-Nick currently chairs the Remuneration Committee and Q&S Committee.
+Nick currently chairs the Quality and Standards Committee.

 Chris joined Barnsley College in March 2011 as Vice Principal for Quality and Development and was appointed to the role of Deputy Principal Finance and Development in September 2013.
 In September 2015, he was appointed as Chief Executive and Principal.
 Chris has a strong background in senior post holder roles and has gained a diverse experience of leadership and management within a variety of different colleges in the UK.
 Chris is very passionate and committed to the delivery of excellence for the learners and stakeholder.

 Graduating from Canterbury Christ Church College University with a degree in IT and Sport Science, Chris began teaching in 1997 and has worked within the Further Education sector since then.

 Married to Belinda, with three children (Bethany, Richard and Nathan), he lives with his family in a small ex-mining colliery village in the North East of England.